PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

-**Every team that has passed the review and is shortlisted can apply for a $1,000 Alibaba Cloud voucher for event preparation. **
+**Every team that has passed the review and is shortlisted can apply for a $1,000 Alibaba Cloud voucher for event preparation**.